rancher/rio/README.md

 validated, and routed dynamically according to the configuration.
 Rio specifically does not require the user to understand much about the underlying service mesh.
 Just know that all communication is going through the service mesh.

+### Router

+Router is an abstract layer sitting on top of services, it provides a configuration to different services.
+It can define various routing rules to match different backends.
+Router also provides an entry to access and a Dns name in the cluster.

+### ExternalService

+ExternalService provides a way to create dns record for services that are outside of mesh.
+It can be IP addresses and FQDN.

 ## Basics

-For each of these command you can run `rio cmd --help` to get all the available options.
+For each of these command you can run `rio --help` to get all the available options.

 ### rio run [OPTIONS] IMAGE [COMMAND] [ARG...]